Copied to Clipboard

 Car Show & Rolling Car Museum

-During the show, attendees vote for the vehicle of their choice in a variety of categories, including best theme and best color.
+Last year’s show featured about 100 works of art on wheels, and traditionally, attendees vote for the vehicle of their choice in a variety of categories, including best theme and best color.

 I can’t count how many times I’ve been to the Juneteenth Festival.
 Every year, it’s an amazing celebration of Black joy, family and friendship, right in the heart of West Philly at Malcolm X Park.